Anyone that’s familiar with me knows that I love a good meal, and that I’m always on the lookout to find a great place to eat.

 And maybe less pleasantly for them, they also know how picky I am when it comes to food.
 It has nothing to do with the flavor, and everything to do with my health, and how many carbs I have to keep track of when I’m finished.

 I’m constantly dwelling on the fat content in my meals.
-Whether it’s breakfast, lunch, or dinner, I catch myself wondering how long I’ll have to spend at the gym to work off the extra weight that I’ve just put on, or how many minutes I’ll have to spend on the treadmill to burn off all of those calories.
+Whether it’s breakfast, lunch, or dinner, I catch myself wondering how long I’ll have to spend at the gym to work off the extra weight that I’ve just put on, or how long I should run on the treadmill to burn off all of those calories.
+I know I’m not alone on this one, some of you have once in a while wondered how the heck they gained 2 pounds overnight – it often comes from eating habits.

 I do sometimes have to remind myself to ease up and just enjoy each bite that I take.
 It’s a constant battle between two voices inside me: one that enjoys indulging in delicious foods from around the world, and the other that keeps reminding me of my fitness goals and teasing me for each bite that makes them seem further away.